ethier-lab/AxoNet-fiji/README.md

 ## Installation and Use:

 1. Download, install, and run Fiji [here](https://fiji.sc/).
 	-If you already have Fiji installed, update it to the most recent version

 2. Navigate to **"Help > "Update..."** on the Fiji toolbar to add AxoNet and Tensorflow to your update sites
-	-If this triggers automatic updates, wait for them to load and restart Fiji when prompted before starting step 2 again
+	-*If this triggers automatic updates, wait for them to load and restart Fiji when prompted _before starting step 2 again_*
-	-Click "Manage update sites"
+	-Click **"Manage update sites"**
 	-Scroll down and click the check box next to **"TensorFlow"**
 	-Click **"Add update site"**
 		-Add **"http://sites.imagej.net/Mritch3/"** to the URL tab